 - Solana Beach (SOL)

 It’s easy, convenient, you can read or work, there’s free Wi-Fi, and you avoid traffic.
+I usually take the train to get to LAX from San Diego.
+And then when I fly into LAX, I take the train back from LAX to San Diego.

 Unless I have an early morning flight, one that leaves before 7 am.
 Then I do a one-way car rental.